23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Caroline’s Cakes

 Did you know that you can give the gift of a decadent Southern dessert without an oven — or any baking skills?
-This classic seven-layer caramel cake was Katie’s dad’s favorite, so Katie herself can vouch for the tender crumb and melt-in-your-mouth icing.
+This classic seven-layer caramel cake was Katie’s dad’s favorite, so she can vouch for the tender crumb and melt-in-your-mouth icing.
+One slice and anyone will be hooked.

 $70 at Caroline’s Cakes